 - Bevacizumab solution may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection such as fever, sore throat, rash, or chills.

 - Bevacizumab solution may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Bevacizumab solution may increase the risk of blood clots in your arteries or veins.
-This can lead to serious effects such as stroke, heart attack, or a blood clot in the lung (pulmonary embolism).
+This can lead to serious and sometimes fatal effects such as stroke, heart attack, or a blood clot in the lung (pulmonary embolism).
 Tell your doctor right away if you develop symptoms of a blood clot (eg, pain, redness, swelling, or tenderness in an arm or leg; shortness of breath; coughing up blood), symptoms of stroke (eg, confusion, slurred speech, vision problems, one-sided weakness), or symptoms of a heart attack (eg, chest pain; numbness of an arm or leg; fainting; sudden, severe headache or vomiting).